mysmartsat/django_smartmap/documentation/algo_doc.md

 The polyline is then redrawn from the start of the route till the index that is close to the current location of the bus.

-The following shows how the result looks in the actual application.
+[//]: # (The following shows how the result looks in the actual application.)

+[//]: # ()
-[IMAGE POLYLINE – Without an active Bus] TODO: Add image
+[//]: # ([IMAGE POLYLINE – Without an active Bus] TODO: Add image)

+[//]: # ( )
-[IMAGE POLYLINE – With an active Bus] TODO: Add image
+[//]: # ([IMAGE POLYLINE – With an active Bus] TODO: Add image)

+The complete list of events happening in order to show the updated arrival time in an info window is as follows.

+1. User clicks on a bus stop.
+(This will open an infor window for that bus stop.
+Each info window has a callback function that is called when the info window is opened.
+This callback function is responsible for showing the arrival time in the info window.
+This callback function is invoked every 5 seconds to get the updated arrival time from the server.)
+2. The front-end code sends an AJAX request to the server to get the arrival time for the bus stop (This is the call back method mentioned in the previous step).
+3. The server code checks if there is an active bus on the route.
+4. If there is an active bus on the route, then the server code calls the Google Distance matrix API passing the Current location of the bus and the location of the bus stop to get the estimated travel time
+5. The server code returns the estimated travel time to the front-end code.
+6. If there is no active bus on the route, then the server code returns the scheduled arrival time of the bus to the front-end code.
+3. The front-end code displays the arrival time in the info window.

 ## 3. Bus Capacity with limited seats